guotong1988/guotong1988.github.io/core_research/_posts/2025-10-01-unified-nlp.md

 ### Abstract
 In industry deep learning application, we need to train and deploy a small model for a specific task.
 Our dataset for the small model has a certain number of noisy data.
 The init datasets are from human labeling or LLM (large language model) generation or user behavior log.
 To achieve over 90% accuracy on the dev and test datasets, we propose a framework that identifies noisy and badcase data, relabels it using a LLM, and constrains the relabeling task to a binary classification problem.
 Our conclusion is that the method of using a large model to re-label noisy data is not very effective.
 This noisy data was identified by finding instances where the predictions of our small model and a large model either disagreed or had a large divergence.
 While it has been conclusively verified that manual re-labeling improves performance, re-labeling by the large model does not.
-For the overall workflow — which involves writing prompts for a large model to label data, then training and deploying a small model for a specific task — the best approach we've found so far is to refine the prompts based on badcases from the test dataset.
+For the overall workflow — which involves writing prompts for a large model to label data, then training and deploying a small model for a specific task — the best approach we've found so far is a closed loop: the LLM labels the training set, a small model is trained, the prompt is refined from the small model's test-set badcases, the training set is re-labeled, and the small model is retrained.

 ### 1. Introduction